May 6, 2025

 An Undergraduate Degree With Prerequisites

-As stated, you’ll need to maintain a 3.7 GPA or higher to increase your chances of getting into Loyola.
-While you may choose any major you have an interest in to achieve this GPA, this school recommends students choose a challenging major that includes courses in liberal arts and science disciplines.
+As stated, you’ll need to maintain a 3.8 GPA or higher to increase your chances of getting into Loyola.
+While you may choose any major you want to achieve this GPA, this school recommends that students choose a challenging major that includes courses in liberal arts and science.

-There are also several prerequisites you must complete in order to be eligible for application at Loyola:
+There are also several prerequisites you must complete:

-• A Biology Lab: at least one lab in a biology-based course
+A Biology Lab At least one biology lab course

-• A Chemistry Lab: at least one lab in a chemistry-based course
+A Chemistry Lab At least one chemistry lab course

-While these courses are required for admission, students missing courses can submit a proposal to waive them prior to their interviews.
+While these courses are required for admission, students missing courses can submit a proposal to waive them before their interviews.

 The MCAT

-You must also write the MCAT in order to apply to Loyola.
-Loyola will only accept MCAT scores that are up to three years old, so ensure you write the MCAT within this time period to avoid any delays in your application.
+You must also write the MCAT to apply to Loyola.
+Loyola will only accept MCAT scores up to three years old, so ensure you write the MCAT within this period to avoid any delays in your application.

 Give yourself enough time to retake the MCAT in case, like a large percentage of test takers, you’re unable to reach your target score on the first try.